MatthewPierson/PyBoot/README.md

 If you wish to donate to me, feel free to do so, but donations are in no way required or expected.
 My paypal account is matthewpierson01@gmail.com (I can't create a paypal.me link in New Zealand sadly, so you'd need to send donations manually).
 I make these things for fun and to be useful to the jailbreak community, not for profit, but money is still nice =)

-## Current device/iOS support
+## Current device support

-iOS support is detirmened by what SEP you currently have installed.
-For example, if you have iOS 12.3 installed (not futurerestored) with 12.3's SEP, then you can downgrade to any iOS version that 12.3's SEP is compatible with.
-The list below is based off the latest SEP (13.3.1/12.4.5) but you might be able to downgrade to other versions.
+- iPhone 5s

-- iPhone 5s - 11.3 -> 12.4.5
+- iPhone 6/6+
-- iPhone 6/6+ - 11.3 -> 12.4.5
+- iPhone 6s/6s+
-- iPhone 6s/6s+ - 13.0 -> 13.3.1
+- iPhone SE (First Gen)
-- iPhone SE - 13.0 -> 13.3.1
+- iPhone 7/7+

-- iPhone 7/7+ - 13.0 -> 13.3.1
+Currently Unsupported -

-- iPhone 8/8+ - 13.0 -> 13.3.1 (Untested)
+- iPhone 8/8+
-- iPhone X - 13.0 -> 13.3.1 (Currently broken)
+- iPhone X

 All iPads and iPods are untested, but they should work fine with the corresponding iPhone CPU.
 Please try and let me know if they work or not.

-Currently iPhone X support is broken (kernel panicking 30~ seconds after booting).
-Keep in mind that even after X support is added, Face-ID will be broken no matter what version you go to (with minor exceptions).
-Touch-ID works fine on all supported versions.
+A11 support will be fixed/added at a later date as Kairos is currently broken on A11 devices.

 ## Usage
 ```